Subtle characteristic classes for $Spin$-torsors: The Nisnevich classifying space

-In practice, in the case we will be interested in, it will be enough to check the hypothesis of the previous proposition only for field extensions of $k$.
-The reason resides on the fact that rationally trivial quadratic forms are locally trivial (see \cite[Theorem 5.1]{OP}).\\
+In practice, in the case we are interested in, it is enough to check the hypothesis of the previous proposition only for field extensions of $k$.
+The reason resides on the fact that rationally trivial quadratic forms are Zariski-locally trivial (see \cite[Theorem 5.1]{OP}).
+Indeed, we have the following corollary to the previous proposition.